The good thing about Pinterest is that you see all sorts of neat craft project that you just have to make.

 - a little bit of glue, if you are so inclined

-3. I took a pencil and put a teeny tiny dot 3" into the pinwheel (I know, there goes my pencil marks theory).
+3. Use a pencil to mark a tiny dot 3" into the pinwheel.

 4. Cut 3" into each corner to that dot to create your pinwheel spokes.